davidgasquez/talks/practical-data.md

 # Practical Data Science

-Failures and learnings from my time in the data world.
+Learnings from working with data in the real world.

 ## Motivation

-People talk about their shiny new algorithm or how much a new set of parameters improved the accuracy of a complex Neural Network.
+We focus too much on the 5% of our work.
+Shiny new algorithm or the new set of parameters that improved the accuracy of a Recurrent Neural Network.
-I'd say that's the easy part about working with data.
+In an ideal world, that the work of a Data Scientist.
+In the real world, that's the final day of work.
-This talk focus on the rest of the work needed to tune the parameters.
+Let's dig into the common pitfalls and what's needed to tune these parameters.

 ## Outline

 ### Warning

-- The talk is biased from my experience.
+- The talk is biased.
+Your milleage my vary.
 - Theory != Practice.
 Tips shared here won't be easy to implement!
 - The data landscape is evolving really fast.